 And on Nov.
-22, the Alliance held it its first Quarterly Networking Events south of Toronto, in Burlington.
+22, the Alliance held its first Quarterly Networking Events south of Toronto, in Burlington.

 “As we continue to grow and as we get to 300 members - hopefully in a couple of years - we are also trying to spread out our meetings to make them accessible to all members,” says BWA Executive Director Mike Baker.

 “Our (catchment) area now encompasses all of Southwestern Ontario, so anything west of Highway 400, from Toronto to Windsor and Niagara Falls,” he says.
-“And I’ve been told that area has around 1,500 wood manufacturer shops and generates $5.2 billion on revenues.”
+“And I’ve been told that area has around 1,500 wood manufacturer shops and generates $5.2 billion in revenues.”

-That’s the highest concentration of value-added Wood product manufacturing in the country.
+That’s the highest concentration of value-added wood product manufacturing in the country.

 It also means there are a lot of potential members and Baker says as more manufacturers see the benefits of becoming a member of the BWA, their reach and influence will continue to grow.

 The Alliance is the only wood-manufacturing cluster of its kind in Canada and the U.S. and Baker says there is a lot of interest in the concept and they have been invited to numerous events to talk about the cluster.
 He says governments and other organizations are looking at this ‘cluster’ as a way to strengthen other industries as well.